syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Card-View-Layout.md

 ---
 layout: post
-title: Card-View-Layout | Windows Forms | Syncfusion
+title: Card View Layout in Windows Forms xptoolbar control | Syncfusion
-description: card view layout
+description: Learn about Card View Layout support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# Card View Layout
+# Card View Layout in Windows Forms GridDataBoundGrid(Classic)

 The card view displays records as separate cards arranged in a grid-like layout.
 It is implemented similar to binding GridDataBoundGrid control to GridCardView object.